 What are Vital Signs in Nursing?

-Vital signs in nursing are a set of seven measurements (five core measurements) used to check a patient’s basic bodily functions.
+Vital signs in nursing are a set of five core measurements used to check a patient’s basic bodily functions.
+In some texbooks you would see seven but two of those are not core parameters in measuring vital signs.

-These measurements provide a quick record of a person’s general health and can offer hints about likely problems.
+These five vital signs measurements provide a quick record of a person’s general health and can offer hints about likely problems.

 Nurses use five main measurements to quickly check how a person’s body is doing: